 c) Resolution 4 (Dubai, 2012) of WCIT, on periodic review of the International Telecommunication Regulations (ITR);

-d) Resolution 146 (Rev. Busan, 2014) of the Plenipotentiary Conference, on periodic review and revision of the ITR;
+d) Resolution 146 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on periodic review of the ITR;

 e) Resolution 1379 of the ITU Council, on the Expert Group on the International Telecommunication Regulations (EG-ITR),

+taking into account

+the contribution of the Director of the Telecommunication Standardization Bureau of ITU on ITRs (EG-ITRs-4/INF/2), providing information on the work of the ITU-T study groups regarding the ITRs,

 recognizing

-a) that, as stated in Resolution 146 (Rev. Busan, 2014), the ITU Telecommunication Standardization Sector (ITU-T) has most of the work relevant to the ITR,
+a) that, as stated in Resolution 146 (Rev. Bucharest, 2022), the ITU Telecommunication Standardization Sector (ITU-T) has most of the work relevant to the ITR,

 b) the importance of ITU-T study groups' input to the ITU-T contributory process to EG-ITR, as appropriate and where necessary,